-- A seasonal theme.
-Kick off the season by updating your cover image and profile artwork with a special seasonal theme, and invite your followers to do the same with a free image they can download.
+Theme it – Kick off the season by updating your cover image and profile artwork with a special seasonal theme, and invite your followers to do the same with a free image they can download.
 Simple.

 Give it away – Bring the gifting thing into your campaign.
-Set up a giveaway and ask your followers to share pictures and include a hashtag for a chance to win.
+Set up a giveaway and ask your followers to share pictures (with hashtag, of course) for a chance to win.
 How big you go is up to you.

-More wins – Invite your followers to share their wish list of items from your store, and choose a winner who’ll get a discount or some freebies from their list
+More wins – Invite your followers to share their wishlist of your products.
+Choose a winner who’ll get a discount – or better yet, some freebies from their list.

-The gift with purchase (or GWP to its friends) is a time-honoured promotional tool, and a great way to nudge browsing visitors towards making a purchase.
+Gift with purchase (or GWP to its friends) is a time-honored promotional tool, and a great way to nudge browsing visitors towards making a purchase.
 And what better time than the holidays to give your customers a gift?
-A GWP can be a miniature product, a sample, a low-value item or a bundled set of products (maybe surplus or last-season stock).
-Probably the most Christmassy of these marketing ideas!
+A GWP can be a miniature product, a sample – or a bundled set of products.

-If you’re a retail business, your GWP can be framed as an extra treat for someone who is shopping for others…or for themselves.
-After all, there’s a sizeable ‘self-gifting’ market out there: in 2017, 22% of Americans said they buy themselves gifts during the holidays.
+If you’re a retail business, your GWP can be framed as an extra treat for someone who’s shopping for others… or themselves.
+After all, the “self-gifting” is huge: Groupon research reveals that 44% of U.S. consumers will buy gifts for themselves.

 Focus on framing your products for specific people (the great aunt, the arty friend, the boss) and describe how they fit into that person’s life.
 For example, if you sell stationery, you could target it towards young family members who are at school or college, or explain how it’s a must-have for office workers who’ll enjoy having the best-looking desktop in the company.

-Some people really are impossible to buy gifts for – but never fear, you can still help your customers out.
-Gift vouchers and cards, whether physical or digital, are a trusty holiday staple, especially among last-minute shoppers.
-And did you know that 65% of gift card recipients spend more than the face value of their card?
-That’s one more reason to include it to your holiday marketing strategy.
+Gift vouchers and cards, both physical or digital, are a trusty holiday staple, especially with last-minute shoppers.
+And did you know 65% of gift card recipients spend more than the face value of their card?
+It’s one of those holiday marketing ideas that’s a no brainer.